 Common Home Security Equipment

-Control panel: The core of your security system that connects all of your security devices and allows you to arm and disarm your system, control your smart devices, and more.
+• Control panel: This is the core of your security system that connects all of your security devices and allows you to arm and disarm your system, control your smart devices, and more.

-Door and window sensors: Devices that alert you when someone opens a door or a window.
+• Door and window sensors: Devices that alert you when a door or a window is opened.

-Security cameras: Many providers offer both indoor and outdoor security cameras that can share live footage from inside of your home or outside of your door.
-Some even have two-way talk enabled so that you can deter intruders or speak to guests on your doorstep.
+• Security cameras: Many providers offer both indoor and outdoor security cameras that can share live footage from inside of your home or outside of your door.
+Some even have two-way talk enabled so that you can speak to guests on your doorstep.

-Doorbell camera: This camera records people arriving at your doorstep and will send you push notifications when they arrive.
+• Doorbell camera: This camera records people arriving at your doorstep and will send you notifications when they arrive.
 Some doorbell cameras let you interact with people at your door using two-way talk.

-Glass break sensor: This device detects shattered glass and sounds a high-decibel siren to alert you to an intruder.
+• Glass break sensor: This device detects shattered glass and sounds a high-decibel siren to alert you to a possible intruder.

-Carbon monoxide detector: This detects CO inside your home.
+• Carbon monoxide detector: This detects carbon monoxide inside your home.

-Panic buttons/pendants: Designed for seniors who live alone and people with medical conditions, the panic button/pendant dispatches emergency services when it’s pressed.
+• Panic buttons/pendants: Designed for those who live alone and people with medical conditions, the panic button/pendant dispatches emergency services when it’s pressed.

 Our Top Recommendations for Home Security Systems